mwhitney57/PiPAA/README.md

 The `PiPAA-with-Java.zip` archive found in each release contains an [Adoptium](https://adoptium.net/) JRE build for Windows x64.
 If you have a Windows aarch64 system, you can download a replacement [here](https://adoptium.net/temurin/releases/?os=windows&arch=aarch64&package=jre).

 **System Compatibility**<br/>
 PiPAA was designed just for computers running versions of Windows.
-Other operating systems are highly unlikely to work.
+Other operating systems will not work as of `v0.9.4`.
 Support for them may come with future updates, but do not expect positive results on other systems until then.

 **Java Compatibility**<br/>
 PiPAA is built using Java 17, and will be using Java 21 by release of `v1.0.0`.
 If you **do not** have Java 17 or higher installed, you may download the `PiPAA-with-Java.zip` asset from a full PiPAA release.
 Unzip after downloading and run `PiPAA.exe`.
 Keep the application in the unzipped folder so that it can use the provided Java build.